SensorFusionOrg/SensorFusionRepo/README.txt

 	The output can be seen in the terminal for individual time stamp and also can be seen in the folder "output" in the output.txt file.

 4 - If you want to change the input file, just place the new .csv file in the input folder and perform steps 2 and 3.

+5 - To remove the project objects and binaries use "make clean" command in the terminal.

 /****************************************/
 /****STEPS FOR RUNNING THE TEST CASES****/